 2. Pancreatic disease: Pancreatectomy leads to the clearest example of secondary diabetes.
 Cystic fibrosis and pancreatitis can also lead to destruction of the pancreas.

 3. Endocrine disease: Some tumors can produce counter-regulatory hormones that oppose the action of insulin or inhibit insulin secretion.
 These counter-regulatory hormones are glucagon, epinephrine, growth hormone and cortisol.

 a.
 Glucagonomas are pancreatic cancers that secrete glucagon.

 b.
 Pheochromocytomas secrete epinephrine.

 c.
-Cushing syndrome results in excess cortisol secretion.
+Cushing syndrome results from excess cortisol secretion.

 d.
 Acromegaly results in excess growth hormone production.

 4. Drug-induced diabetes; treatment with glucocorticoids and diuretics can interfere with insulin function.